charlotte-bourg/occasion-reminders/README.md

 Developer: Charlotte Bourg ([LinkedIn](https://www.linkedin.com/in/charlottebourg/), [GitHub](https://github.com/charlotte-bourg))

-Occasion Reminders is a full stack web application helps users bulk manage reminders for important dates in their loved ones' lives, and integrates with the Google contacts and Google calendar tools that they already use.
+Occasion Reminders is a full-stack web application helps users bulk manage reminders for important dates in their loved ones' lives, and integrates with the Google contacts and Google calendar tools that they already use.
 Users can import contacts to create trackable occasions from all of the birthdays and anniversaries they have stored.
 They can then create groups based on the type of notifications they want to receive and apply those groups to their occasions in bulk.
 Finally, they can sync all of those events to their Google calendar with appropriate reminders.

 #### Technologies
 Python, Flask, SQLAlchemy, Postgres, HTML/CSS, Bootstrap, Javascript, AJAX, Google  People API, Google Calendar API